pagekit/docs/marketplace.md

 # Marketplace

-When you are done developing your extension, you will want to put it in the Pagekit marketplace.
-By this, it will be installable from any Pagekit admin interface.
+<p class="uk-article-lead">When you put your extension or them in the marketplace, it will be installable from any Pagekit
+admin interface.</p>

 ## Get an API key